 While the list was being created, there are a few businesses that need to be mentioned.
 Fantastic businesses that are also very rich in history.
 But when you’ve only got spots for ten, we thought it appropriate to mention – honorably!

-- Equus Tavern – Bernardsville – (Eatery/Tavern) Some remember it as Freddies, others as the Old Stone Tavern.
+- Rudolph’s Steak House– Bernardsville – (Eatery/Tavern) Some remember it as Freddies, others as the Old Stone Tavern, or Equus Tavern.
 Whatever you call it, the location has been serving food and spirits continuously since 1849.
 Maybe the Parker Tavern ghost stops in for a beverage once in a while.

 - Somerset Hills Country Club – Bernardsville – Est 1899 – a quaint private club nestled in the rolling hills of Bernardsville.
 The club’s logo incorporates the crest of the (English) Duke of Somerset and the course was designed by A.W.
 Tillinghaust, who also designed Baltestrol, Winged Foot, and Bethpage Black (US Open 2009).
 With approximately 200 members, it’s about as private as you can get.

-- The Store (Washington Hotel) – Basking Ridge – (Eatery) 1886 – Same exact looking as the Bank of America building up the street.
+- Washington House – Basking Ridge – (Eatery) 1886 – Same exact looking as the Bank of America building up the street.
+It’s had other names and owners including; The Store, Ridge Tavern, Washington Hotel.

 - PJ Koeschlein’s General Store (Krauszers) – Liberty Corner – (General Store) – Est 1901 – Home of the first phone, first car, and other numerous firsts in the area.
 And it’s been in continuous operation for over a century.
 If you live in this area (and I do), it’s a mainstay to the area.
 Look close enough and you’ll see the Koeschlien’s!